orangemug/electron-message-proxy/README.md

 [dm-dev]:      https://david-dm.org/orangemug/electron-message-proxy#info=devDependencies

 It can send message from `host -> preload -> renderer` and back again, via a simple event API.
+See [./tests](/tests) for an example of its usage.